MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-privacy-control.md

 ### opt_in

-a bool value that specifies to opt in True or opt out False with anonymous data usage collection.
+A bool value that specifies whether to opt in (True) or out (False) of anonymous data usage collection.
 If not specified, the value is returned.